 Every big box store outdoor sales yard has rain barrels now and they are surprisingly effective if you put 100 of them in a neighborhood, so grab a few.
 And Grandpa's cistern from the farm is making a comeback for urban use.

 Want compost?
-Unscreened compost is available free from Bunker Hills Regional Park site: 13285 Hanson Blvd., Coon Rapids.
+Unscreened compost is available free from Bunker Hills Regional Park site: 13285 Hanson Boulevard, Coon Rapids.
 Call 763-767-7964 for more information.
 Learn more on home composting and mulching from the U of M.